maliMirkec/personal-website/site/articles/how-to-make-a-raise-the-curtains-effect-in-css.md

 ---
 layout: index
-title: How to Make a “Raise the Curtains” Effect in CSS
+title: How to make a “Raise the Curtains” effect in CSS
 date: 2022-03-09 11:00:00
 tags:
   - blog